Mendota, Washington

 Mendota is an extinct town in Lewis County, in the U.S. state of Washington.
-The community began as a mining town, growing to included a post office, hotel, and school in the early 20th century.
+The community began as a mining town, growing to include a post office, hotel, and school in the early 20th century.

 A destructive fire in 1926 closed mining operations and the town began to wane.
 A lone ranch remained by the 1950s.
 Attempts to reinvigorate coal mining in the region did not materialize and by the early 1970s, buildings were in disrepair and the townsite had begun to be lost to encroaching plants and wildlife.
 No buildings were standing by 1979.